-It can't be emphasized enough, the fact that Hollywood really does not understand the myriad and various subcultures of young people and the many subtleties to be found within.
+It can't be emphasized enough, the fact that Hollywood really does not understand the myriad and various subcultures of young people (or these days, aging former young people) and the many subtleties to be found within.
 Hence, this trope, which refers to stereotyped Goths in popular culture.

 There are, generally speaking, three major Goth stereotypes:

 Perky Goths: At the exact opposite of the spectrum from the Lone Psycho.
 They get their own entry.

 Gloomy Goth: We see these most often in fiction.
 They are usually pale skinned with some Vague And Grave Affliction.
 Sometimes, this character is a Deadpan Snarker and/or the sympathetic version of The Snark Knight.
 S/he may have trace personality traits of the Wangsty type or the more dedicated Nihilist.
 More often, s/he's The Eeyore.
 Almost guaranteed in either case to have some kind of family-related drama, usually used as a "justification" for their personality — you will never see a fictional Goth who just happens to be the way they are without reasons.
 Unless, of course, it's played for laughs by making him the black sheep in a The Brady Bunch-style family with no real psychological beef.
 In this case, they're generally "cosmetic" goths who are in it just to rebel against their parents, or as "posers" who only want in on the fashion statement.
 They usually grow out of their "existential depression" with the flip of a switch, unless their being a goth is the entire premise of the show.